Patent Ductus Arteriosus in Children

 How is a PDA diagnosed?

-- A chest x-ray is a picture of your child's lungs and heart.
+- A chest x-ray of your child's lungs and heart may be taken.
 Healthcare providers use it to see if the heart chambers are larger than they should be.
 A chest x-ray can also show if the aorta and the pulmonary arteries have become larger.

 - An EKG test records the electrical activity of your child's heart.
-It is used to check if there are problems caused by the size of your child's heart.
+It is used to check for problems caused by the size of your child's heart.

 - An echocardiogram uses sound waves to show pictures of your child's heart on a monitor.
 This test can show how well your child's heart is pumping.
 It may also show problems such as fluid around the heart or problems with the heart valves.

 How is a PDA treated?

 Your child's PDA may not need treatment if it is small and is not causing symptoms.
 Your child's healthcare provider may wait to see if the PDA will close on its own.
-Your child's healthcare provider may close the PDA even if there are no symptoms to decrease the risk of infection.
+The provider may close the PDA even if your child has no symptoms.
+This helps decrease the risk for infection.
 Your child may need any of the following:

-- Medicine may be given to close the PDA if your baby is premature.
-Your infant or older child may be given heart medicine or diuretics if he has heart failure.
+- Medicine, such as heart medicine or diuretics, may be given if your infant or older child has heart failure.

-- Cardiac catheterization may be used to close your child's PDA.
-During this procedure, one or more tiny coils are put into the PDA to close it.
+- Transcatheter duct occlusion may be used to close your child's PDA if it is small.
+One or more tiny coils are put into the PDA to close it.
 This treatment is usually used for older infants and children.